Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter B - Associative Update Dynamics in HPM.md

 \Delta W(x) = \alpha \cdot \delta(u) \cdot K(x, \ell_u)
 $$

 is well-defined due to the explicit differentiability of the projection kernel $K(x, \ell_u)$.
 However, the kernel introduces **nonlocal effects**: the update is not applied at a single point but across a region defined by $K$.
-This appendix explains why such behavior is not an artifact or instability, but rather a **feature of associative memory dynamics**.
+This chapter explains why such behavior is not an artifact or instability, but rather a **feature of associative memory dynamics**.

 ---